-- action that will take place shortly
+- to talk about an action that will take place shortly

-- planned action for the near future
+- to talk about a planned action in the near future

 - Elle va aller au supermarché.She’s going to go to the supermarket.

-|1st person singular||je vais||
+|1st person singular (I)||je vais||

-|2nd person singular||tu vas|
+|2nd person singular (you)||tu vas|

-|3rd person singular||il/elle/on va|
+|3rd person singular (he/she/it)||il/elle/on va|

-|1st person plural||nous allons|
+|1st person plural (we)||nous allons|

-|2nd person plural||vous allez|
+|2nd person plural (you)||vous allez|

-|3rd person plural||ils/elles vont|
+|3rd person plural (they)||ils/elles vont|